 If you are considering moving into a career in sales then you will have lots to think about.
 Getting confused about the terms commonly used in sales is something you want to avoid.
-Knowing a few of the key phrases that are often used can stop you getting caught with that ‘deer in the headlights’ look on your face, and also help you to come across as more knowledgeable and confident.
+Knowing a few of the key phrases that are often used can stop you from getting caught with that "deer in the headlights" look on your face, and also help you to come across as more knowledgeable and confident.

 In this article, I’ve put together (in alphabetical order) some of the more common terms used in the world of salesmanship, along with a brief description of what they mean and the odd example.